How to give to Cambridge

 You can donate via Cambridge in America if you are based in the USA.
 Cambridge in America is a 501c(3) tax-exempt organisation which funds grants that benefit the University of Cambridge and its member Colleges.
 Outright gifts, bequests and transfers made via Cambridge in America are deductible for federal estate and tax gift purposes if they meet the applicable provisions of the United States Internal Revenue Code.

 If you are based in Canada, you can donate directly to the University of Cambridge as we are registered as a 'prescribed university outside Canada' with the Canada Revenue Agency.
 We will automatically send you a receipt for your gift that is acceptable to the Canadian tax authorities.
-For further information, please contact our finance team at Development and Alumni Relations or the relevant College.
+For further information, please email our Gift Services team or the relevant College.

 About Gift Aid (UK taxpayers)